-Our old, in-desperate-need-of-a-facelift house is way too big for the two of us, but we simply don’t have the heart to sell it.
+Our house is way too big for the two of us, but we simply don’t have the heart to sell it.

 Back in the day, with five bedrooms and four bathrooms, it suited our family of six—three daughters, one son, and me and my husband, very well.

-As one-by-one our four children moved out of the familial nest, we anointed each bedroom officially and forever theirs.
+When our children moved out of the familial nest, we anointed each bedroom officially and forever theirs.

 When we refer to a bedroom, it is always by their first names.
 “The lamp in Amy’s room is out.”
 “The fan in Amelia’s room isn’t working.”
 “We need a new mattress in Elsa’s room.”